Misinformation

 Continuous repetition of “false facts” that are represented as truths or misinformation is a common method of casting doubt and denying the veracity of emerging paradigms.
 The old adage of “telling a lie often enough and people will eventually start believing it as truth” especially when coming from so-called authority figures or institutions certainly applies here.
 However, ultimately the weight of evidence usually prevails and eventually the new idea or paradigm is finally accepted.
 A key question we all need to be concerned with is how much unnecessary suffering or loss has occurred before the new paradigm is finally accepted?

-The Impact of Misinformation
+The Impact of Distorted Information

 The Broader Consequences

-Additionally, misinformation can perpetuate the power of entrenched interests that benefit from the status quo.
+Additionally, distorted information can perpetuate the power of entrenched interests that benefit from the status quo.
 When people resist change due to false information, the institutions that profit from outdated systems or the old paradigms are able to maintain their dominance.
 This perpetuates inequalities and prevents progress, further hindering the realization of a more just and equitable society.

-The Role of Misinformation in Opposing Change
+The Role of Distorted Information in Opposing Change

 -